-- 1. Supplement residence course materials in a blended delivery. - 2.
-Provide instruction via a blended model.
-Blended courses are courses in which a significant portion of the learning activities have been moved online; they are a combination of traditional classroom and internet instruction. - 3.
+- 1. Supplement residence course materials in a blended delivery. - Provide instruction via a blended model.
+Blended courses are courses in which a portion of the learning activities are delivered virtually in a synchronous format; they are a combination of traditional classroom and e-instruction. - 3.
 Offer fully online programs.

 Students registered for online courses are required to complete Student Success and Moodle Orientation.
 Online courses are designed for student-centered learning and use synchronous learning.
-See pages 13 and 32 for additional information on admission to online-only programs.
+See page 24 for additional information on admission to online-only programs.